-Deer feces or fewmets (as it is sometimes called) is a very characteristic animal dropping.
-They tend to look like Raisinets or pellet-shaped pieces that are usually either dark brown or sometimes black in color.
+Deer feces or fewmets (as it is sometimes called), is a very characteristic animal dropping.
+They tend to look like Raisinets or pellet-shaped pieces that are usually either dark brown or sometimes black.

 They also tend to be scattered in neat piles around a deer's habitat.
-During summer and fall (autumn) their droppings can be found clumped together when their diet tends to consist of high-moisture foods like berries, apples and succulent plants.
+During summer and fall (autumn), their droppings can be found clumped together when their diet consists of high-moisture foods like berries, apples and succulent plants.

 During colder months, their droppings will tend to be lighter in color and are usually harder than during the summer.
-This is because their diet at this time of year tends to consist of woody fibers.
+This is because their diet at this time of year consists of woody fibers.

 The larger the pile of deer poop the larger the animal who made them.
 Interestingly, if you find larger, shiny piles in heavy cover this usually indicates it came from a buck deer's bedding area.

 2. Brown and Black Beer poo is pretty gross, to be honest

 Brown and black bear poop are similar, with brown bear droppings tending to be larger.
 If you are out and about where these magnificent animals roam and you find a big pile of poo, it's probably made by a bear.